-There are many way to upload RDL file to report server (SSRS).
-This post will show how to do it with the web portal.
+There are many ways to upload RDL file to the report server (SSRS).
+This post will show how to upload an Rdl file to an SCCM Reporting Point to do it with the web portal.

 A RDL file is an XML application and a standard proposed by Microsoft for defining reports.

 - SSRS installed and all running components.
 You can refer to install SCCM 2012 Reporting Services Point post.

 - A healthy RDL file.

 - A user account with enough access to upload a report.
 Please read predefined roles on MSDN for more detailed information.

 We suggest uploading your file into a Test folder before releasing the report in production.
 The report can be tested in pre-prod and be approved by your team.

 Browse to the respective folder where you want to upload your file and click Upload File.